-- Our Top Three Picks
+- Our Top 3

 - Final Thoughts

-Our Top Three Picks
+Our Top 3

-Our winner of the best budget guitar stool was the Performance Tool W85011 Bar Stool.
+Our winner of the Best Budget guitar stool was the Performance Tool W85011 Bar Stool.
 While it’s not specifically made for guitarists, it definitely feels as though it was.
 It’s rock solid and offers a sturdy base with a perfectly positioned footrest.
 Pneumatic adjustment increases convenience and comfort, and it comes in at an unbelievably low price.

 There are some key features that distinguish good guitar stools from those that are simply not suitable.
 You should also note that a stool doesn’t necessarily have to be specifically designed for guitarists to be a great chair for playing guitar!